Huichelaar/HuichFE/EngineHacks/ExternalHacks/FE8-Text_Engine_Rework/_README.txt

 FE8 Text Interpreter Rework README
 By Tequila

+Huichelaar edits:
-Huichelaar edit: I added Snek's Gendered Text.
+  - I added Snek's Gendered Text.
+  - Also added a boop pitch which doesn't make sound.

 This hack adds some new features to the existing text engine.
 It IS backwards compatible with existing text.